This elegant 18th century building, situated in Edinburgh's New Town, is a mixed use venue owned and managed by Edinburgh City Council.

 After a long wait, a £9.3 million refurbishment of The Assembly Rooms was approved by Council in December 2010, in spite of protests, by longtime Fringe tenants Assembly, at the plan to introduce shops and a restaurant at ground level.

 The Assembly Rooms re-opened following its refurbishment in July 2012 in time for the Edinburgh Fringe in August.

-In spite of its long association with the venue, Assembly lost its tenancy and the refurbished venue was run as Assembly Rooms Fringe (AR Fringe) by the same people behind The Stand until 2017 when Assembly Festival returned as the Fringe tenants with shows in the Music Hall, Ballroom, Drawing Room and the Front Room.
+In spite of its long association with the venue, Assembly lost its tenancy and the refurbished venue was run as Assembly Rooms Fringe (AR Fringe) by the same people behind The Stand until 2017 when Assembly Festival returned as the Fringe tenants.
+Assembly operates six performance spaces with the Music Hall, Ballroom, Drawing Room, Powder Room, Front Room and Bijou.